The Editors’ Quote of the Day:

 SurvivalBlog’s News From The American Redoubt

 This weekly column features news stories and event announcements from around the American Redoubt region.
 (Idaho, Montana, eastern Oregon, eastern Washington, and Wyoming.)
 Much of the region is also more commonly known as The Inland Northwest.
 We also mention companies located in the American Redoubt region that are of interest to preppers and survivalists.
-Today, news of a wayward bull at a central Oregon rodeo.
-(See the Central & Eastern Oregon section.)
+Today, news about another bison death at Yellowstone.
+(See the Montana section.)

 Idaho